Abhilashup/Heart-Disease-Prediction/README.md

 The app can be checked out on the link given below: https://hd-prediction.herokuapp.com/
+Note : It may take a few seconds for the web app to open.

 Here are a few screenshots of the app :